bcgov/bcwebmaps-options/docs/UserInterface.md

 Can the client easily create customize report outputs, either on-screen or printable?
 Can I share a link or a saved session so my client either internal or external to government can look at the same layout, zoom scale, and layers.
 Can I measure distance or area on my map?
+Can you use this solution on a mobile device (phone or tablet) with a browser?

 ## As the end user of the application I want: